Enfamil Necrotizing Enterocolitis Causation: Enfamil linked to Necrotizing Enterocolitis

 Clinical Presentation and Diagnosis of Necrotizing Enterocolitis

-Enfamil is a cow's milk-based infant formula.
-FDA FAERS adverse-event reports most frequently associated with Enfamil include pyrexia (7 reports), cough (5 reports), foetal exposure during pregnancy (5 reports), and others such as seizure (4 reports) and drug withdrawal syndrome neonatal (3 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ENFAMIL).
-Notably, NEC is not listed among the top reported events, though this does not preclude a causal link, as adverse event reporting systems have limitations in detecting rare or delayed outcomes.
+Enfamil is a cow's milk-based infant formula designed to provide complete nutrition for term and preterm infants.
+Its composition includes proteins, carbohydrates, fats, vitamins, and minerals.
+Adverse events reported to the FDA Adverse Event Reporting System (FAERS) for Enfamil include pyrexia (7 reports), cough (5 reports), foetal exposure during pregnancy (5 reports), and gastrointestinal symptoms such as diarrhoea (3 reports), vomiting (3 reports), and retching (3 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ENFAMIL).
+Notably, NEC is not listed among the top reported events, but the database may underrepresent rare or severe outcomes.
+The absence of NEC in FAERS does not preclude a causal link, as reporting biases and limited sample sizes can obscure associations.

 Important Notice